ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

 .. function:: Hierarchy.getPredictionCIs(self, i)

-    Get a prediction for a given input layer index.
+    Get a prediction for a given IO layer index.
 If the IODesc for this index is of type action, it will return the action instead

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :rtype: (IntBuffer) integer buffer containing predictions

 .. function:: Hierarchy.getUpdate(self, l)